pantheon-systems/documentation/source/content/wordpress-launch-check.md

 For more information about WP-CLI, visit their [GitHub page](https://github.com/wp-cli/wp-cli).
 For more information on WordPress Launch Check, go to the [GitHub repo](https://github.com/pantheon-systems/wp_launch_check/).

 ## What Does Launch Check Evaluate?

 ### Cron

 This check verifies that Cron is enabled and what jobs are scheduled.
-It is enabled by default, but it if has been disabled you'll receive the following message: "Cron appears to be disabled, make sure DISABLE_WP_CRON is not defined in your wp-config.php."
+It is enabled by default, but it if has been disabled you'll receive the following message:

+> Cron appears to be disabled, make sure DISABLE_WP_CRON is not defined in your wp-config.php.

 ### Database